johnnygreeney/CardanoForTheMasses/Chapter-6-Plutus.md

 - On-chain code, Plutus Core, which runs on the blockchain and is compiled by the Plutus compiler
 - Off-chain code which runs on the user’s device.
 The Plutus Application Framework (PAF) may be used to write off-chain code, which is subsequently compiled by the GHC (Glasgow Haskell Compiler)

 Plutus smart contracts are essentially Turing-complete Haskell programs, with both on-chain and off-chain code written in Haskell.
 You can be sure that your smart contracts will be executed correctly if you follow best practice with Plutus.
 Haskell is the foremost purely functional programming language and builds on recent language research to create a secure, full-stack development environment.
-The rest of Cardano, for instance the node, is also implemented in Haskell whose strong static typing and relatively high expressiveness helps reduce common mistakes and ease the translation of complex requirements into programs.
+The rest of Cardano, for instance the node, is also implemented in Haskell whose strong static typing[^02] and relatively high expressiveness helps reduce common mistakes and ease the translation of complex requirements into programs.
 It ensures ‘the absence of side effects’ in mission critical code.

-To assist you with getting started, the Plutus Playground includes ‘how to’ guides and tutorials.
-To understand more about the Plutus language, you should read the Plutus explanations.
-If you want assistance when using Plutus, create an issue in the Plutus repository including as much information as possible.
+To assist you with getting started, the Plutus Playground[^03] includes ‘how to’ guides and tutorials.
+To understand more about the Plutus language, you should read the Plutus explanations.[^04] If you want assistance when using Plutus, create an issue in the Plutus repository[^05] including as much information as possible.

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/fig65.png "figure 6.5")
 <br>**Figure 6.5**: Plutus off-chain and on-chain